os-js/manual.os-js.org/src/v3/tutorial/theme/README.md

 This tutorial will demonstrate how to create your own theme(s).

+## Creation

 A theme consists of a set of icons and styles.
 It is installed as a package (just as applications).

-## Usage

 Use the [official standard theme](https://github.com/os-js/osjs-standard-theme) or [official standard icons](https://github.com/os-js/osjs-gnome-icons) as a base or as a template.

 > Please note that if you're making a copy of the standard theme, all the scripts and dependencies must remain intact from the original `package.json` file.

+> You can use the standard theme(s) as your base and customize it to your linking, just like `@osjs/standard-dark-theme`

 ## Metadata